Innertain/R8/replit.md

 ## Overview

 This is a full-stack volunteer management application built with React/TypeScript frontend and Express.js backend.
-The platform appears to be designed for managing volunteer shifts and activities, with a focus on community service coordination.
+The platform manages volunteer shifts and activities with Airtable integration for real-time data synchronization.
+Features include shift browsing, filtering, search functionality, and volunteer signup tracking.

 ## User Preferences